McCann-Hub/The-Forgotten-Pepper/src/posts/deconstructed-chicken-dumpling-casserole.md

         - With the butter remaining from the rice sides, melt in a microwave safe container in the microwave.
         - With a whisk, mix in the milk, chicken bouillon, and ranch packet into the melted butter.
 It should thicken to a gravy consistency.
         - Once your biscuits are out of the oven, cut them in half.
-        - Place them face open into a 9 x13 baking dish.
+        - Place them face open into a 9 x 13 baking dish.
         - Cover with rice sides, chicken, and ¾ cheese and sauce.
         - Add the rest of the cheese.
         - Place in the oven at 350 degrees for 15 minutes.